 Approve proposals for how to spend $1,000

-Why we did it: We tested a process for rapidly reaching agreement in a low-stakes setting.
-The resulting donations offset a year of CO2 emissions for all current Alliance members and covered about 5 months of expenditure for a household living in extreme poverty.
+We tested a process for rapidly reaching agreement in a low-stakes setting.
+The resulting donations offset a year of CO2 emissions for all participating members and covered about 5 months of expenditure for a household living in extreme poverty.

 Answer questions about nonprofit website copy and design

-Why we did it: The survey introduced members to some effective non-profits.
-Delivering the results to the non-profits taught us that they respond positively to thoughtful feedback.
+The survey introduced members to some effective non-profits.
+Delivering the results to the non-profits showed that they respond positively to thoughtful feedback.

 Sign a letter requesting news coverage of a bring-your-own-cup cafe coalition

-What we did: The office asked a coalition of cafes to adopt and advertise a bring-your-own-cup policy, promising that Alliance members would help them attain media coverage.
+The office asked several cafes to adopt and advertise a bring-your-own-cup policy, promising that members would help them attain media coverage.
 After the cafes took action, members signed a letter to journalists requesting a feature.
 Finally, a journalist wrote an article about the cafes.

 As the Alliance grows, we plan to bring together experts from diverse fields to make increasingly impactful, long-term plans.
 Our online platform will enable direct communication between these experts and millions of members to enact rapid, large-scale change.